-The worms are quite long (20 to 30 mm) and clearly visible.
-Only adult females have the characteristic ‘barber’s pole’ appearance due to the pink (blood-filled) intestinal tract of the worm twisted around the paler reproductive tract; whereas the males are smaller (around 15 mm) and pale pink.
-Females are prolific egg layers, laying up to 10,000 eggs per day, as such, higher worm egg counts are usually seen with these worms.
+The adult female worms are quite long (20 to 30 mm) and clearly visible.
+They have the characteristic ‘barber’s pole’ appearance due to the pink (blood-filled) intestinal tract of the worm twisted around the paler reproductive tract; whereas the males are smaller (around 15 mm) and pale pink.
+Females are prolific egg layers, laying up to 10,000 eggs per day, and as such, much higher worm egg counts are usually seen with these worms than with the scour worms.

-Adults can become arrested or inhibited inside the sheep for varying periods.
-They resume activity when environmental conditions become more favourable or when ewes have lowered resistance around lambing time.
+Adults can become arrested or inhibited inside the sheep or goat for varying periods.
+They resume activity when external environmental conditions become more favourable, for example, at the onset of spring, or when ewes and does have lowered resistance to worms, which happens around lambing and kidding and until 8 weeks after parturition.
+Even moderate infections of barber’s pole can have a marked effect on milk production of ewes and does leading to a retardation of growth in their lambs and kids.

 Further ecological information on worms and their control: